-If you play with the same opponents, they are going to catch on that when you three-bet you have a monster hand.
+The problem with three-betting too tight a range is that you risk becoming predictable.
+If you play with the same opponents they'll catch on that when you three-bet you have a monster hand.

-If they can accurately put you on four to five hands every time you reraise, they'll be able to make perfect decisions against you.
+If they can accurately put you on four to five hands every time you re-raise they'll be able to make perfect decisions against you.

 The "Light" Three-Bet